-\begin{defn} We define the operation of \textit{switching a strip} as being to replace all the sector angles on a column or a row of panels by their complements to $\pi$.
-Here we have extended the definition of switching a boundary strip in \cite{izmestiev_classification_2016}. (see Figure \ref{fig: switching a strip}) \end{defn}
+\begin{defn} \textit{Switching a strip} means to replace all the sector angles on a column or a row of panels by their complements to $\pi$, which is extended from the definition of switching a boundary strip in \cite{izmestiev_classification_2016} (figure \ref{fig: switching a strip}(a--c)). \end{defn}

 \begin{thm} Switching a strip preserves the rigid-foldability of a quadrilateral creased paper. \end{thm}